We are here to help!

 Anywhere else, call your town or county hall and ask for the Animal Services or Bylaw department.
 You may want to post a notice on the internet.
 Two services that include Canada are PetLynx and Petfinder.

 The best place for your dog on a hot day is at home, either inside where it is cool (such as the basement) or in a yard with access to shade and water.
 However, if you must take your dog with you, never leave it alone in the car.
 If you have to leave your dog in the vehicle, ensure someone stays with the animals and that the air conditioner is turned on.

 Visit our Pet Care section under Welfare & Care for helpful tips, information and additional resources on how to provide the best care for your pet.

 Establishing and enforcing regulations for licensing, leashing, and controlling noise of pets is the responsibility of the municipality or county.

-In Edmonton, call Edmonton Animal Services at 780-496-8860 or check the City of Edmonton’s website for a list of things you should do.
+In Edmonton, call the Edmonton Animal Care & Control Centre by calling the City’s 311 line, or check the City of Edmonton’s website for a list of things you should do.

 In Calgary, call Calgary Animal Services at 403-268-2489 or visit their website for tips.

 In Red Deer, call Alberta Animal Services at 403-347-2388 or visit their website for more information.

 In Lethbridge, call Community Animal Services 403-320-4099 or visit their website for more information.

 Anywhere else, call your town or county hall and ask for the Animal Services or bylaw department.